tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Debian-based systems come with a huge range of pre-package software available for
-installation using the Advance Package Tool (apt).
+installation using the Advance Package Tool (APT).
 To search for a piece of software
 package you would typically start off by updating the list of packages available
 for download using the ``apt-get update`` command.